 When talking about performance, the cooler performed decently on my i7-10700K build.
 Temps rarely went beyond 85 C, even in extreme settings.
 Also, the fan noise was low at Max RPM.

 However, you may face difficulties in installing.
 This cooler only mounts in one way, which is an issue.
 Apart from that, it is an option that is good to go with.

-Follow our guide to fix CPU cooler clicking noise without any hassle.
+Have a tour in our awesome guide on fixing CPU cooler clicking noise without any hassle.